Southern Squash Casserole with Buttery Ritz Cracker Topping

 Add 1 1/2 cups of shredded sharp cheddar cheese.
 Reserve about 1/2 cup for the topping.
 Stir all this up and pour it into your prepared pan.

-Melt the other 1/2 stick of butter and pour over the crackers.
+Melt the remaining ½ stick of butter and drizzle it over the crushed crackers.

-Bake for 20-25 minutes until hot, bubbly, and golden brown.
-If it seems to be browning too quickly, just lay a piece of tin foil over the pan.
+Bake at 350–375°F for 20 to 25 minutes, or until the casserole is hot, bubbly, and the topping is golden brown.
+If the top starts to brown too quickly, just lay a piece of foil over it to prevent over-toasting.

 squash casserole baked in a cast iron skillet